 The California Paid Family Leave Act (PFLA) provides up to six weeks of partial pay for employees who take time off work:

-- to care for a child, parent, spouse or registered domestic partner with a serious health condition; or
+- to care for a child, parent, spouse, or registered domestic partner (and beginning July 1, 2014, a grandparent, grandchild, parent-in-law, or sibling) with a serious health condition; or

 - to bond with a newborn baby or newly adopted or foster child (or child of a spouse or domestic partner).